 You don’t have to be menopausal to experience the symptoms of estrogen dominance and you don’t necessarily even have to have high serum estrogen levels either.

-For many women, though, they may begin to experience issues relating to hormone imbalance as early as their late teens or early tweenties.
+Many women, though, may begin to experience issues relating to hormone imbalance as early as their late teens or early twenties.

-If these imbalances are not addressed they can continue to gain momeuntum and lead to serious medical conditions such as endometriosis, PCOS, fibrocystic breast disease, infertility and more.
+If these imbalances are not addressed they can continue to gain momentum and lead to serious medical conditions such as endometriosis, PCOS, fibrocystic breast disease, infertility, and more.